-A combination of the proportional change in prices (p/p_0) and the elasticity parameter (E) determine when the energy service demand changes by the step amount.
+A combination of the proportional change in prices (p/p_0) and the elasticity parameter (E) determines when the energy service demand changes by the step amount.
+Note that changes in energy service demand also depend on the availability and costs of technological conservation, efficiency and fuel switching options.
 The variation parameter sets the ultimate limit to the demand change and the step parameter determines the size of the increment the model can select for that variation.
-This formulation means that each demand response is log-linear but the overall demand function is NOT log-linear as different demand steps are triggered by different price changes, depending on the elasticities.5
+This formulation means that each demand response is log-linear but the overall demand function is NOT log-linear as different demand steps are triggered by different price changes, depending on the elasticities.

-ESD code Sector and Des Price Elasticity
+ESD code Sector and De Price Elasticity

 ICH Chemicals -0.49

 IIS Iron & steel -0.44

 INF Industry and Non ferrous metals -0.44

 101 agriculture Other industry -0.32

 IPP Pulp and paper -0.37

 AGRI Combined agriculture -0.32

 R-ELEC Residential Electrical appliances -0.31

+R-GAS Gas appliances -0.33

+RH-S-E Space heat (existing) -0.34

+RH-S-N Space heat (new homes) -0.34

+RH-W-E Water heat (existing) -0.34

-4 i.e., demand increases are considered to be less sensitive to price changes.
+6 i.e., demand increases are considered to be less sensitive to price changes.